jose0628/Project-Data-Modeling-Postgres/README.md

 4. Have a star schema, where we can start to get some data insights.

 ## Example Business Questions
-After having the star schema, we can now answer some business questions, please notice that here I cover few examples, but a data analyst may found more usefol data insights.
+After having the star schema, we can now answer some business questions, please notice that here I cover few examples, but a data analyst may found more useful data insights.

 - Example query to combine all the 5 tables: